Xilinx/Embedded-Design-Tutorials/docs/index.rst

-Xilinx and its Ecosystem Partners deliver embedded tools and runtime environments designed to enable you to efficiently and quickly move from concept to release.
-We provide you with all the components needed to create your embedded system using Xilinx Zynq® SoC and Zynq UltraScale+ MPSoC devices, MicroBlaze™ processor cores, and Arm Cortex-M1/M3 micro controllers including open source operating systems and bare metal drivers, multiple runtimes and Multi-OS environments, sophisticated Integrated Development Environments, and compilers, debuggers, and profiling tools.
+AMD and its Ecosystem Partners deliver embedded tools and runtime environments designed to enable you to efficiently and quickly move from concept to release.
+We provide you with all the components needed to create your embedded system using AMD Zynq™ SoC and AMD Zynq UltraScale+™ MPSoC devices, AMD MicroBlaze™ processor cores, and Arm® Cortex-M1/M3 micro controllers including open source operating systems and bare metal drivers, multiple runtimes and multi-OS environments, sophisticated Integrated Development Environments, and compilers, debuggers, and profiling tools.